Vodafone Broadband Review (Updated June 2026)

 What is Vodafone Essentials Broadband?

 Vodafone Essentials Broadband is its social tariff for eligible customers receiving certain government benefits.
-Vodafone currently lists it as a 12-month plan at £20 a month, with no early termination charges if you need to change or cancel.
+Vodafone currently lists Fibre 2 Essentials at £20 a month, with a 12-month contract, no set-up costs, no in-contract price rises and no early termination charges.

 🏆 How We Rated Vodafone